 Fujairah is the only emirate that is located completely on the eastern coast of the UAE along the Gulf of Oman.
 The shores of Fujairah extend along the Gulf of Oman for about 70km. from the city of Fujairah in the south to the town of Dibba in the far north.
 The total area of the emirate of Fujairah is 1,450 sq. km.

-Population of Fujairah reached 243,127 according to the Statistical Yearbook of 2018.
+Population of Fujairah reached 256,256 according to mid-year population estimates of 2019.

 According to Federal Competitiveness and Statistics Authority, the estimated population of UAE nationals as of 2010 in the emirate of Fujairah was:

 It shares its boundaries with the emirates of Sharjah and Ras Al Khaimah on the west and the emirate of Sharjah to the south.
 On the north, it shares its international border with the Sultanate of Oman.